MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. Select the value in the **User Input Type** column to open the editor pane.

-1. Under **User input type**, select **CheckboxMultiSelect**.
+1. In the editor pane, under **User input type**, select **CheckboxMultiSelect**.

-1. For each checkbox you want to add, create a new line and enter the following information:
+1. For each checkbox you want to add, start on a new line and enter the following information:

    - Under **Text**, enter the text you want to display next to the checkbox.
 Use Markdown language to add hyperlinks.